ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 real-time information about the rate at which the network path is delivering data.

-Similarly, if there is a strong need to ensure that a rate limit is respected, network elements cannot assume that the signaled limit will be respected by endpoints.
+Similarly, if there is a strong need to ensure that throughput advice is respected, network elements cannot assume that the signaled advice will be respected by endpoints.

 ## Fake SCONE Packets